Teacher Education Assistance for College and Higher Education (TEACH) Grant

 |9 or more credits

 Important Note: TEACH Grant awards have been reduced due to sequestration.
-All awards with a first disbursement made on or after October 1, 2013 and before October 1, 2014, will be reduced by .89% from the award amount the student would otherwise be eligible to receive.
-TEACH Grant awards where the first disburdement is on or after October 1, 2014 must be reduced by 7.3% from the award amount the student would otherwise be eligible to receive.
+All awards with a first disbursement made on or after October 1, 2014 and before October 1, 2015, will be reduced by 7.3% from the award amount the student would otherwise be eligible to receive.

 Eligible Graduate Programs at Binghamton University